zhangsu/seal/README.md

         $ make

     The default output is `seal.{so,dll,bundle}`, which is a dynamic library that could be required by Ruby at runtime.

-If you are compiling on Unix- like operating systems other than Linux and Mac OS X, change the following check to pass whatever platform you have:
+    If you are compiling on Unix-like operating systems other than Linux and Mac OS X, change the following check to pass whatever platform you have:

         if target_os =~ /mswin|mingw|<...>/